dmonroy/pycrunch/docs/manipulation.md

 ====================

-This document describes and gives examples of how to manipulate the data on datasets
+This document describes and gives examples of how to manipulate the data on datasets.

 ## Drop Rules